allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

   our course organization that all team members have access to, and populate the README.md with a code of conduct

-- **Reflection Deliverable:** *by Saturday @ 11:59pm*, create an individual repository within our course organization, and (using whatever organizational structure you deem fit) add a single markdown file that has a 200 word (minimum) answer to the following prompt:
+- **Reflection Entry:** *by Saturday @ 11:59pm*, create an individual repository within our course organization, and (using whatever organizational structure you deem fit) add a single markdown file that has a 200 word (minimum) answer to the following prompt:

   > Why am I taking CMPSC 201?
 How does this course and its stated learning
   > objectives fit into my academic/professional/personal goals?

-- **Mapmaking Deliverable:** *by Saturday @ 11:59pm*, within the same repository that you'll store your reflection entries in, add an image file exported from [excalidraw](https://excalidraw.com/) that denotes at least three things you already know (or at least think you know) about the course topic:
+- **Mapmaking Task:** *by Saturday @ 11:59pm*, within the same repository that you'll store your reflection entries in, add an image file exported from [excalidraw](https://excalidraw.com/) that denotes at least three things you already know (or at least think you know) about the course topic: